Skip to main content

 Hands-Free and Texting Bans Across DFW

 Texas Transportation Code Section 545.4251 makes texting while driving illegal statewide.
-Beyond that, the major DFW cities have layered on full hands-free ordinances: Dallas, Fort Worth, Arlington, Irving, Carrollton, Lewisville, and Plano all prohibit holding a phone behind the wheel for any reason — calls, GPS, music selection, or texting.
+Beyond that, several DFW suburbs have layered on full hands-free ordinances: Denton, Frisco, and Rowlett among them prohibit holding a phone behind the wheel for any reason — calls, GPS, music selection, or texting.
 School and construction zones add a separate enhanced violation under state law.

 ViolationFirst-Offense FineInsurance Impact